Alecsandu/IntroductionToRobotics/README.md

 # IntroductionToRobotics
-Here are the assignments that I had at this course.
+This repository stores the projects which I had at this course